sanjay9616/JavaScript/Classes-and-Functions1.md

 15	What is the currying function
 16	What is a pure function
-22	What is IIFE(Immediately Invoked Function Expression) 54	What is a callback function
+22	What is IIFE(Immediately Invoked Function Expression) 84	What is the purpose of isFinite function
-55	Why do we need callbacks
-56	What is a callback hell
-62	What is callback in callback
-84	What is the purpose of isFinite function

 140	Can we define properties for functions